intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

    :class:`sfml.graphics.Image` can handle a unique internal representation of pixels, which is RGBA 32 bits.
-This means that a pixel must be composed of 8 bits red, green, blue and alpha channels -- just like a :class:`sfml.graphics.Color`.
+This means that a pixel must be composed of 8 bits red, green, blue and alpha channels -- just like an :class:`sfml.graphics.Color`.
 All the functions that return an array of pixels follow this rule, and all parameters that you pass to :class:`sfml.graphics.Image` functions (such as :func:`load_from_pixels`) must use this representation as well.